-The next screen is the important one.
+The next screen is the most important one.
 Here you are expected to supply the master password.
-This is the one true password that will secure all your other password, and the only one that you will be expected to remember.
+This is the one true password that will secure all your other passwords and the only one that you will be expected to remember.
 If you forget this password – you’re done!

 The indicator (in green) shows the strength of your password.
 Type a nice long password.
 Try to make it something memorable that is easy to remember for you, but difficult for someone else.

-You can use an entire sentence as your password – for example a bible verse or a line from a poem.
+You can use an entire sentence as your password – for example, a bible verse or a memorable line from a poem.
 Just make sure the indicator turns green.

 Once you have typed and confirmed it, click done.